It’s so easy to make all kinds of crafts with paper mache (not just the school volcano assignment the kids bring home), some ideas:

-- Magazine & catalogue pages (the glossy paper can be more tricky to work with)
+- Magazine & catalogue pages (the glossy finish can be more tricky to work with)

-Tip: Tear the paper into strips of all shapes and sizes, they don’t need to be uniform in size.
+Note: Tear the sheets into strips of all shapes and sizes, pieces don’t need to be uniform in size.

-Before you can begin applying your strips of paper with paste, you need a basic form or base to build on.
+Before you can begin applying strips coated with paste, you need a basic form or foundation to build on.
 Here are some materials that work well:

 - Balloons (can attach balloons together with masking tape to get the basic form you want)

-- Aluminum Foil (crumple and shape as needed)
+- Aluminum Foil (crumple and shape as desired)

-- Chicken Wire (shape as needed, mostly used for large projects like school volcanoes)
+- Chicken Wire (shape as desired, mostly used for large structures like school volcanoes)